Trauma & Bodywork Thesis

 Physiologically, the initial signals of threat cause an instantaneous release of stress hormones, like adrenalin to course through the body, putting the system on high-alert, so it can immediately respond if/when needed.
 The frustrated SNS state that isn’t discharged through action, also utilizes other hormone activators like cortisol, to deal with the sustained stress.
 Cortisol maintains that ‘ready’ state.
 These stress hormones constrict blood vessels; elevate heart rate; up-regulate the body’s metabolism to burn fats, carbohydrates, and protein to fuel necessary actions; increase glucose (sugar) levels in the blood; maintain wakefulness; and suppress tissue repair.
 It’s easy to connect the dots between conditions relating to blood pressure, blood sugar, and sleep disorders, with chronic Sympathetic dysregulation.

-Downregulating that state requires perceiving that the threat has in fact passed, you are now safe and don’t need to remain on guard to prevent something bad from happening.
+Downregulating that state requires perceiving that the threat has, in fact, passed; you are now safe and don’t need to remain on guard to prevent something bad from happening.
 The question is, how long will you believe that you are still safe before you need to go back on ‘guard duty’ for the potential reemergence of that same issue or a new threat?

 When clients on my bodywork table experience releasing frustrated Sympathetic hypervigilance and return to a balanced VVC state, their whole nervous system downregulates.
 They describe it as getting really heavy, becoming part of the table, feeling drowsy, or being in a dreamlike state.
 I can perceive that as their mind and body go ‘off-duty’, they no longer need to remain vigilant.
 Muscle tension patterns throughout the body can let-go from the inside.